JeffKnowlesJr/obsidian-link-plugin/README.md

 - The plugin maintains its own settings and coordinates with Obsidian's core daily notes settings
 - Folder structure is created and maintained automatically
 - Templates are created if they don't exist

+### Monthly Folder Updates

+The plugin includes settings to control how daily notes folders are updated:

+- **Auto-update monthly folders**: Toggle automatic monthly folder updates on/off
+- **Check interval**: Set how frequently the plugin checks for month changes (15-240 minutes)

+These settings help ensure your daily notes are always created in the correct monthly folder without manual intervention.

+### Folder Structure Templates

+The plugin now uses a template system for managing folder structures:

+- **Predefined templates**: Choose from several built-in folder structure templates

+  - **Default Structure**: The complete folder hierarchy with all sections
+  - **Minimal Structure**: Just the essential Journal and Templates folders
+  - **Research Focus**: Optimized for research and reference materials

+- **Custom templates**: Create your own folder structure templates with a user-friendly editor

+  - Design custom hierarchies to match your workflow
+  - Use variables like `$YEAR$` and `$MONTH$` for dynamic folder names
+  - Enable/disable templates as needed

+- **Template management**:
+  - Preview templates before applying them
+  - Edit existing templates
+  - Create new templates from scratch
+  - Apply templates with a single click

+This template system gives you complete control over how your vault is organized, allowing you to create the exact structure that works best for your needs.

 ## Technical Architecture